skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

       # `docker:<image name>` for Azure, AWS and GCP.
 For example,
       #   image_id: docker:ubuntu:latest
       # Currently, only debian and ubuntu images are supported.
-      # If you want to use a docker image in a private registry, you need to specify your
+      # If you want to use a docker image in a private registry, you can specify your
-      # username, password and repository URI in task envs.
-For detail, please refer to
+      # username, password, and repository URI as task environment variable.
+For
-      # the envs section below.
+      # details, please refer to the `envs` section below.
       #
       # AWS
       # To find AWS AMI ids: https://leaherb.com/how-to-find-an-aws-marketplace-ami-image-id